+Ty Devoe

+Ernesto Mora

+Cesar Ortiz

+Tiffany Quesada

+Mervat Tawfik

-Tiffany Quesada Mervat Tawfik Ernesto Mora Cesar Ortiz Shannon Tobin
+Shannon Tobin

-EVALUATION OF PROGRESS AND REVISION OF COMPREHENSIVE SAFETY PLAN
+EVALUATION AND REVISION OF THE COMPREHENSIVE SCHOOL SAFETY PLAN

 The comprehensive school safety plan shall be evaluated and amended, as needed, by the District's Safety Committee no less than once a year to ensure that the comprehensive school safety plan is properly implemented.
-(Education Code, Section 35294.2[e]).
+(Education Code, Section 35294.1 and 35294.6).
+Ongoing collaboration with the Los Angeles County Sheriff Department provides regular updates on best practices, including our current efforts to solidify site plans for shelter in place.